-Don Vandewalle is the Fisher Research Fellow and the Chair of the Management and Organizations Department at the Cox School of Business at Southern Methodist University.
-He also holds the University-wide Altshuler Distinguished Teaching Professorship at SMU.
+Don Vandewalle is an Altshuler Distinguished Teaching Professor at Southern Methodist University, and the past chair of the Management and Organizations Department at the Cox School of Business (2006-2014).

 Education: Don earned his BA degree from Park College with Magna Cum Laude and departmental honors and received the Parker Memorial Award for the Outstanding Graduating Senior.
 Don earned his Ph.D. in organizational behavior and strategic management from the Carlson School of Management at the University of Minnesota.
 During his Ph.D. program, Don was the recipient of dissertation fellowships from the University of Minnesota Graduate School, the Carlson School of Management, and the Richard D. Irwin Foundation.

 Research: Don's research focuses on feedback, achievement motivation, leadership, and growth mindset theory.
 His research has been published in leading research journals, including Current Directions in Psychological Science, the Journal of Applied Psychology, the Journal of Management, and Personnel Psychology.
 Five of his international conference papers have won Best Paper Awards from Academy of Management and the Society for Industrial and Organizational Psychology.